akras14/alexkras.com/posts/2016/fonrt-page-hacker-news/post.md

 About a month after the submission I came across this article - [Best Time to Post (to HN)?
 It’s Irrelevant](https://antontarasenko.com/2015/04/23/best-time-to-post-its-irrelevant/).
 While the article concludes that the time of submission to Hacker News is "irrelevant", I tend to disagree.

 The number of submissions goes down during weekends and after the business hours (US).
 The number of readers is likely to go down as well, but there are still a lot of people reading Hacker News all over the world.
-Most importantly, an upvote from Mumbai, India, is just as important as an upvote from San Francisco, California.

 In my experience, all else being equal, submitting during the off hours has increased my odds.